onnimonni/terraform-ecr-docker-build-module/README.md

   # Absolute path into the service which needs to be build
   dockerfile_folder = "${path.module}/example-service-directory"

+  # The Dockerfile file name (Defaults to 'Dockerfile')
+  dockerfile_name = "Dockerfile"

   # Tag for the builded Docker image (Defaults to 'latest')
   docker_image_tag = "development"